BillyBolton/physics1322/README.md

  * 2 = distance between the slit and the screen (in m)
  * 10 = order of interference (without subtracting 1)
  * 7.9 = minimum distance that the interference is observed
+ * 400 = the low range of the light spectrum as per question
+ * 700 = the low range of the light spectrum as per question

  ## Troubleshooting:
  ### Java is not installed on my Windows PC: